leibatt/pyxis/examples/use_cases/zgraggen/README.md

  analysis.
 In Proceedings of the 2018 chi conference on human factors in computing systems (pp. 1-12).

+The insight objects are represented in the (near) original JSON format in `zgraggen_insight_examples.json`.
+The file `mapping.ts` contains our code for mapping the specification into corresponding Pyxis objects.
+The file `zgraggen.ts` shows the results of mapping the examples from the original JSON format to Pyxis objects.

 We had to create our own sleep dataset to recreate these insights.
 Our data is available in `sleep_sample.csv`.
 We used the code referenced in Zgraggen et al.
 (the Macau project, see `data_generator.py` from